andydixon/DaFT/README.md

-# DaFT - DAta Federalisation Tool
+# DaFT - DAta Federation Tool

 **DaFT** is a powerful and flexible data integration tool designed to collect data from multiple sources (MySQL, MSSQL, Redshift/Postgres, Prometheus, JSON, XML, and CSV) and export it in a consistent format.
 It supports JSON output suitable for Telegraf and text-based output compatible with Prometheus/OpenMetrics.